 If you recognize yourself in this article, two things matter:

 But the access patterns are different, and your strategy needs to account for that.
-Quitting traditional porn meant blocking tube sites (a landscape now shifting under the EU’s new age verification push, which adds real gates at the site level but leaves AI platforms in a regulatory gray zone) and avoiding certain search behaviors.
+Quitting traditional porn usually meant blocking tube sites (a landscape now shifting under the EU's new age verification push, which adds real gates at the site level but leaves AI platforms in a regulatory gray zone) and avoiding certain search behaviors.
 Quitting AI porn may also mean:

 - Removing AI generation apps and tools